 Ready to Book Your SPLASH Experience?
-Fill out Our Reservation Forms to Get Started.
+Fill out the Reservation Form to Get Started.

 “The fact that each station was hands-on was fantastic.
 It keeps the kids excited & engaged, and I am a huge believer that such educational opportunities allow lessons to be absorbed much better.
 So you are really doing it right!”

 Featuring the Enviroscape

 Using the Enviroscape model, students can easily see how human activities in the neighborhoods where they live, impact a river which is the source of drinking water for seventeen million people.
 What are some of the ways we can better protect our Watershed?